Before You Start This Walkthrough

 This is an important settings subpanel.
 It is on this page that you define your site as a “Blog” or as a “Web Site”.

-If you click on the the drop down menu next to “Static page” you will see that the page you created earlier is listed.
+If you click on the drop-down menu next to “Static page” you will see that the page you created earlier is listed.
 Eventually, all your top level pages will be available in this drop-down.

 So jump in!